LudoBermejo/dev.ludobermejo.es/_posts/2016-02-04-decorator-pattern-part-II.markdown

     StarwarsSpaceShipDecorator(starwarsShip);

-    // Everything's ok, the object can fly, fly in space, go into hyperspace and fire phasers console.log(starwarsShip);
+    // Everything's ok, the object can:
+    // fly, fly in space, go into hyperspace and fire phasers console.log(starwarsShip);

     // Now I'm creating a airplane